reshmabidikar/slate/source/includes/_account.md

 ## Audit Logs

 Audit logs provide a record of events that occur involving various specific resources.
+For details on audit logs see [Audit and History](https://killbill.github.io/slate/#using-kill-bill-apis-audit-and-history).

 ### Retrieve audit logs